gshipley/enterprise_training/AdminTraining.md

 * openshift-origin-cartridge-python-2.6 	Python 2.6 support
 * openshift-origin-cartridge-ruby-1.8 	Ruby Rack support running on Phusion Passenger (Ruby 1.8)

-If you want to provide scalable PHP applicaitons for your consumers, you would want to install the openshift-origin-cartridge-haproxy-1.4 and the openshift-origin-cartridge-php-5.3 cartridges.
+If you want to provide scalable PHP applications for your consumers, you would want to install the openshift-origin-cartridge-haproxy-1.4 and the openshift-origin-cartridge-php-5.3 cartridges.

-For database and other system related funtionality, OpenShift enterprise provides the following:
+For database and other system related functionality, OpenShift enterprise provides the following:

 * openshift-origin-cartridge-cron-1.4 	Embedded crond support
 * openshift-origin-cartridge-jenkins-client-1.4 	Embedded jenkins client